By Marc Nahum - Sr. Program Manager | Microsoft Intune

 Any enterprise or education institution that owns iOS/iPadOS devices can take advantage of automatic enrollment to Intune, as well as the extra features and controls that Apple’s Automated Device Enrollment (ADE) - previously known as Device Enrollment Program (DEP) – provides.

-This article will help IT pros and mobile device administrators understand the steps required to manually add iOS and iPadOS devices to Apple Business Manager or Apple School Manager, as well as enrolling them into the Intune service.
+This article helps IT pros and mobile device administrators understand the steps required to manually add iOS and iPadOS devices to Apple Business Manager (ABM) or Apple School Manager (ASM), as well as enrolling them into the Intune service.

-There are a lot of options in AC2, so we will cover only the steps necessary to import the devices to ABM or ASM and assign them to the Microsoft Endpoint Manager MDM server.
-You can find full documentation from Apple here.
+There are a lot of options in AC2, so we’ll cover only the steps necessary to import the devices to ABM or ASM and assign them to the Intune MDM server.
+See the Apple Configurator 2 User Guide for more information.